National balance sheet accounts

 [an error occurred while processing this directive]

-National net worth increased 0.7% to $6.4 trillion in the first quarter.
-Growth in non-financial assets, mainly in non-residential structures, was partially offset by an increase in net foreign debt.
-Non-residents further increased their holdings of Canadian securities in the first quarter, with the investment split between Canadian bonds and equities.
-On a per capita basis, national net worth increased to $185,400 in the first quarter, up from $184,500 in the previous quarter.
+National net worth edged up 0.3% to $6.3 trillion in the fourth quarter, the slowest quarterly growth of the year.
+Growth in non-financial assets, mainly in residential structures, was largely offset by an increase in net foreign debt.
+On a per capita basis, national net worth grew to $184,200 in the fourth quarter, up from $183,900 in the previous quarter.

 Note to readers

 The National balance sheet accounts (NBSA) comprise the balance sheets of all sectors of the economy: the persons and unincorporated business (households), corporate, government, and non-resident sectors.
 They cover all national non-financial assets and financial claims and their associated liabilities outstanding in all sectors.

 National net worth is national wealth less net foreign liabilities (that is, what is owed to non-residents less what non-residents owe to Canadians).
 Alternatively, it is the sum of the net worth of the persons and unincorporated business, corporate, and government sectors.